bioidiap/bob.db.biosecurid.face/README.rst

 ====================

-This package is part of the signal-processing and machine learning toolbox Bob_. and it contains the access API and descriptions for the BiosecurID Database.
+This package is part of the signal-processing and machine learning toolbox Bob_.
+It contains the access API and descriptions for the face modality of the `BiosecurID Database`_.

 Installation